bhajaranji/lucky-game/README.md

 # lucky-game
-This is my first respository
+This is my first respository by abhinay kolkur